cmu-phil/tetrad/README.md

 ## Tetrad GUI Application

-To download the current jar you can use to launch the Tetrad GUI, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.2.2/tetrad-gui-7.2.2-launch.jar).
+To download the current jar for launching the Tetrad GUI, click [here](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/tetrad-gui/7.2.2/tetrad-gui-7.2.2-launch.jar).
 Please delete any old ones you're not using.

 You may be able to launch this jar by double clicking the jar file name, though on a Mac, this presents some [security challenges](https://github.com/cmu-phil/tetrad/wiki/Dealing-with-Tetrad-on-a-Mac:--Security-Issues).
 In any case, on all platforms, the jar may be launched at the command line (with a specification of the amount of RAM you will allow it to use) using this command: